adafruit/Adafruit-LED-Backpack-FeatherWing-PCB/README.md

 - http://www.adafruit.com/products/3130
 - http://www.adafruit.com/products/3131
 - http://www.adafruit.com/products/3132

-Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 These displays use I2C to communicate, 2 pins are required to interface.
 There are multiple selectable I2C addresses.
 For backpacks